WHO to set up pandemic early warning center in Germany | DW | 05.05.2021

 She said the hub would bring together governmental, academic and private sectors.

-German Health Minister Jens Spahn said global systems were "insufficiently prepared" to handle outbreaks, mutations of existing pathogens, infection of previously unaffected populations, and diseases jumping animals to humans.
+Health Minister Jens Spahn said global systems were "insufficiently prepared" to handle outbreaks, mutations of existing pathogens, infection of previously unaffected populations and diseases' jumping from other animals to humans.

-A WHO report on the origins of the coronavirus pandemic found that the COVID-19 outbreak may have started as early as September 2019, well before its presence was officially recognized by the UN health agency.
+A WHO report on the origins of the pandemic found that the coronavirus may have originated as early as September 2019, well before its presence was officially recognized by the UN health agency.

 aw/rs (AFP, dpa, AP)